-There are also a number of IHT mitigation schemes available from Old Mutual International which have stood the test of time.
+There are also a number of IHT mitigation solutions available from Old Mutual International which have stood the test of time.
 Below is a brief summary of two such examples which use trusts.

 The loan trust

-The loan trust is an investment whereby you loan a lump sum to your appointed Trustees.
-This allows you (the settlor) access to the value of the outstanding loan whilst any growth on that sum is immediately outside your estate.
+With the loan trust, you lend a lump sum to your appointed trustees which they invest.
+The trust allows you (the settlor) access to the value of the outstanding loan whilst any growth on that sum is immediately outside your estate.

 The discounted gift trust (DGT)

-This is a scheme which allows you as the settlor to make a lump sum gift to your chosen beneficiaries, whilst retaining a right to receive regular withdrawals during your lifetime.
+This is a trust which allows you, as the settlor, to make a lump sum gift to your chosen beneficiaries whilst retaining a right to receive regular withdrawals during your lifetime.

-IHT is a curious tax as its impact for most will only become clear after their death.
-However, with careful planning and an adviser who is offering the full spectrum of financial planning, there are ways to lessen its impact.
+For most people, the impact of IHT will only become clear after their death.
+However, with careful planning and a financial adviser who offers the full spectrum of financial planning, there are ways to lessen its impact.

 We offer a full range of trust solutions to help you and your financial adviser with your IHT planning.
-In addition to this, we also offer a professional trustee service through Old Mutual International Trust Company Limited.
+In addition to this, we also offer a professional trustee service through Old Mutual International Trust Company.

 For a better understanding of trusts and to watch a video, click here.